Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 Now, we will implement `insert` in `RedBlackTree.java`.
-We have provided you with most of the logic structure, so all you need to do is deal with normal binary search tree insertion and handle the "second child" case from the above section two. **Make sure you follow the steps from all the cases very carefully!** The root of the `RedBlackTree` should always be black.
+We have provided you with most of the logic structure, so all you need to do is deal with normal binary search tree insertion and handle the different cases that causes one of the operations (`rotateLeft`, `rotateRight`, `colorFlip`) to occur. **Make sure you follow the steps from all the cases very carefully!** The root of the `RedBlackTree` should always be black.